 Some Instant Pots have a Bean or Chili mode on them.
 You can use that button or you can use the general high pressure setting.
 Beans won’t cook well on low pressure.

-9. How do you “rinse and sort” beans
+How to “rinse and sort” beans

 If you’re new to cooking dry beans, the first step is always to rinse and sort them.
 Here’s how you do that.

 - Pour the beans into a strainer and rinse them under cold water.

 - As you’re rinsing them, sort through them.
 Throw away any that are broken, shriveled up, moldy or just look off.

 - Look for little rocks and pebbles and throw those away.

 - Once they’re rinsed well and any bad beans are tossed, they’re ready to use.